Suspect in mass shooting at Orange, California, business complex knew the victims, police say - KTVZ

 Police were then able to enter the courtyard and found the suspect, who was injured, and took him into custody.
 Police had earlier said it was unclear whether his injury was self-inflicted.

-“It appears that a little boy died in his mother’s arms as she was trying to save him during this horrific massacre,” Orange County District Attorney Todd Spitzer said at Thursday’s news conference.
+“It appears that a little boy died in his mother’s arms as she was trying to save him during this horrific massacre,” Orange County District Attorney Todd Spitzer said at Thursday’s news conference, though he later added the exact nature of their relationship was still under investigation.

 Officers found three other victims elsewhere in the complex, Amat said.
 One woman was upstairs on an outdoor landing, a man was found inside one office building, and another woman was found in a separate office building.